mgiugliano/daytime-to-do-list/README.md

 existing tasks from other lists or sources.

 As opposed to other Übersicht's widgets out there, after a given time of the day, the list displayed becomes empty, so that...
-I can follows my own philosophy of having a sound sleep without worries at night!
-Having 24/7 my ToDos in front of you might become overwhelming.
+I can follow my own philosophy and have a sound sleep without worries at night!
+Having 24/7 my ToDos in front of me might become a bit overwhelming.

-The widget gets placed centered on the left/middle side of your desktop.
+The widget gets placed on the left side of your desktop.
-Feel free to adjust it, dissect it, modify it. ;-)
+Feel free to adjust, dissect, modify it. ;-)

 This is my very first attempt at CoffeeScripts and Widget and I do hope my exploration might be of interest by others.